|Blue screen of potential prosecution|

 "It wasn't issued in error, it was actually issued by Horizon.
 So I am obviously not be making myself clear, but yes, there's no question that that was done as part of that recovery and it was system generated."The incomplete picture

 "I can see where this transaction is and now understand the reason behind it.
-My main concern is that we use the basic ARQ logs for evidence in court and if we don't know what extra reports to ask for then in some circumstances we would not be giving a true picture."She continues:
+My main concern is that we use the basic ARQ logs for evidence in court and if we don't know what extra reports to ask for then in some circumstances we would not be giving a true picture."She continued:

-"I know you are aware of all the Horizon integrity issues ... [none of which Mrs van den Bogerd could remember when asked in court] ... and I want to ensure that the ARQ logs are used and understood fully by our operational team who have to work with this data both in interviews and in court."Mr Jenkins agrees:
+"I know you are aware of all the Horizon integrity issues ... [none of which Mrs van den Bogerd could remember when asked in court] ... and I want to ensure that the ARQ logs are used and understood fully by our operational team who have to work with this data both in interviews and in court."Mr Jenkins agreed:

 "I understand your concerns.
 It would be relatively simple to add an extra column into the existing ARQ report spreadsheet, that would make it clear whether the reversal basket was generated by recovery or not.
 I think this would address your concern.
 I'm not sure what the formal process is for changing the report layout."In court, on Monday 18 March 2019, Mrs van den Bogerd was asked if this relatively simple change, first flagged nearly six years ago, had been effected.